Skip to content

 Client contribution

 The amount you may need to pay towards the cost of the social care services you receive.
-Whether you need to pay, and the amount you need to pay, depends on your local council’s charging policy, although residential care charges are set nationally.
-Councils receive guidance from the Government on how much they can charge.
+Whether you need to pay, and the amount you need to pay, depends on your local council’s charging policy.
+Residential care charges are set nationally - councils receive guidance from the Government on how much they can charge for other costs.
+Visit our Paying for Care page for more information.

 Commissioner

-A person or organisation that plans the services that are needed by the people who live in the area the organisation covers and ensures that services are available.
+A person or organisation that plans the services that are needed by the people who live in the area the organisation covers.They also ensure that services are available.
 Sometimes the commissioner will pay for services, but not always.
 Your local council is the commissioner for adult social care.
 NHS care is commissioned separately by the local Integrated Care Board.
-In many areas health and social care commissioners’ work together to make sure that the right services are in place for the local population
+In many areas health and social care commissioners’ work together to make sure that the right services are in place for the local population.
+Visit our Commissioning pages for more information.

 Consultation

-An invitation to express your views and opinions about a particular service or proposed change, before any final decisions are taken.
+An opportunity to share what you think about a particular service or proposed change, before any final decisions are taken.
 Your local council, NHS and organisations that provide services may consult you before making a change that will affect you.
 You may be able to give your views in writing or in discussion at a meeting.

 Co-production / Co-design

-When people who need care and support, or use services are involved in designing and planning services, based on their experiences and ideas.
-These people are invited to work with professionals to design how a new service could work, or to share their experiences in order to help a service improve.
+Involving people who need care and support in designing and planning services, based on their experiences and ideas.
+These people are invited to work with professionals to design how a new service could work.
+They might also be asked to share their experiences in order to help a service improve.
+Visit our Co-production page for more information.

 Court of Protection

-An English court that makes decisions about the property, finances, health and welfare of people who lack mental capacity to make decisions for themselves.
+An English court that makes decisions for people who lack mental capacity to make decisions for themselves.
+This will be regarding their property, finances, health and welfare.
 The court can appoint a ‘deputy’ to make ongoing decisions on behalf of someone who lacks capacity.
 It is also able to grant power of attorney.

 CQC - Care Quality Commission